 - 3 THINGS TO DO IN BUDVA IN A DAY OR TWO

-Planning your Budva itinerary and wondering about the best things to do in Budva in one day (or two?).
+Planning your Budva trip and wondering about the best things to do in Budva in one day (or two)?
 Then this post is perfect for you.

-If you plan to visit Montenegro, then Budva would make a nice stop – whether you visit for one day or two, this town has its share of things to offer.
+If you plan to visit Montenegro, then Budva makes a nice stop – whether you visit for one day or two, this town has its share of things to offer.

-Budva is a small, but busy, town on the Adriatic Coast and its history dates back about three thousand years.
-It is located in between Kotor and Bar, on a small peninsula, and is well known as a party and beach destination.
+Budva is a small but busy town on the Adriatic Coast, and its history date back about three thousand years.
+It is located between Kotor and Bar, on a small peninsula, and is well known as a party and beach destination.

 The town has a beautiful old town, mentioned in the historical records as the “Town of Illyria” more than two-and-a-half thousand years ago, with historic buildings, city walls, and more.

-The weather is mild – I was unlucky and had two rainy days (out of the three I stayed there) – but normally, May or June is great for visiting, as well as September.
+The weather is mild.
+I was unlucky and had two rainy days (out of the three I stayed there) – but normally, May or June is great for visiting and September.